Online colleges in South Dakota allow you to attend one of your chosen SD schools regardless of where you live.

 The state of South Dakota offers several grants and scholarships to residents, including:

-- Build Dakota Scholarships – Full-ride for students entering high-need workforce programs at South Dakota’s technical institutes; Must commit to living and working in the state for three years following graduation
+- Build Dakota Scholarships: This program offers a full ride for students entering high-need workforce programs at South Dakota’s technical institutes.
+You must commit to living and working in the state for three years following graduation.

-- Critical Teaching Needs Scholarship—Must commit to work in a critical teaching need occupation in South Dakota for five years following graduation
+- Critical Teaching Needs Scholarship: You must commit to work in a critical teaching need occupation in South Dakota for five years following graduation to receive this award.

-- Ardell Bjugstad Scholarship – For freshman Native American students pursuing Agribusiness, Agricultural Production, Agricultural Sciences, or a Natural Resources degree
+- Ardell Bjugstad Scholarship: This program is intended for freshman Native American students pursuing Agribusiness, Agricultural Production, Agricultural Sciences, or a Natural Resources degree.

 Finally, don’t forget to check with the financial aid office at the school of your choice.
 They can tell you about any exclusive assistance programs they offer.